 Various institutions that focus on food protection and safety under the auspices of the government also take part in the process as an effort to protect consumer food safety, such as BPOM, BP JPH, and BPKN.
 These three institutions have direct responsibilities to the government in terms of food protection.
 Organizations such as BPOM (Food and Drug Supervisory Agency) and BP JPH (Halal Product Guarantee Agency) are authorized to issue food safety and halal permits.
 In addition, the task of BPOM is to supervise before, after drugs and food are circulated to maintain the safety of medicines and food.
 Furthermore, BPKN or (National Consumer Protection Agency), which was born on the orders of Law Number 8 of 1999 concerning Consumer Protection, is an institution tasked with conducting research on goods or services concerning consumer safety.
-In addition, it becomes a place for complaints about consumer protection Agency), or business actors.
+In addition, it becomes a place for complaints about consumer protection from the public, LPKSM (Non-Governmental Consumer Protection Agency), or business actors.